-Before pruning, sanitize the cutting tool with an ethanol solution, use a solution of Isopropyl.
+Before pruning, sanitize the cutting tool with an ethanol solution and use a solution of Isopropyl.

 How to Propagate Dracaena Warneckii Lemon Lime

-A dracaena lemon lime plant is usually propagated by stem cutting, and this is the simplest propagation method.
+A lemon lime dracena plant is usually propagated by stem cutting, and this is the simplest propagation method.

 Plant the cutting in a large pot of well-drained potting soil.

-Cover the pot with plastic for a few days, making sure the soil is moist all the while.
+Cover the pot with plastic for a few days, ensuring the soil is moist.

-After a few weeks, new roots will spring up from your new plant.
+After a few weeks, new roots will spring up from your new lemon lime dracaena plant.

 Dracaena Warneckii Lemon Lime Pests and Diseases